 867 Wears Valley Road, Pigeon Forge, Tennessee 37863 | Read Full Review

-Each car can sit up to two people, and features a break system that allows you to be in control of your speed (and thrill).
-Open year around despite the weather, the Smoky Mountain Alpine Coaster allows the entire family to race among the treetops and enjoy a unique sight-seeing experience no tour guide can compete with.
+Each car can sit up to two people, and features a brake system that allows you to be in control of your speed (and thrill).
+Open year-round despite the weather, the Smoky Mountain Alpine Coaster allows the entire family to race among the treetops and enjoy a unique sight-seeing experience no tour guide can compete with.

 2700 Dollywood Parks Blvd, Pigeon Forge, TN 37863 | Read Full Review